Thunbergia

-Thunbergia is a genus of flowering plants in the family Acanthaceae, native to tropical regions of Africa, Madagascar and southern Asia.
+Thunbergia is a genus of flowering plants in the family Acanthaceae.
+It includes 150 species native to tropical and subtropical regions of sub-Saharan Africa, Madagascar, southern Asia, New Guinea, and Australia.
 Thunbergia species are vigorous annual or perennial vines and shrubs growing to 2–8 m tall.
 The generic name honours the Swedish naturalist Carl Peter Thunberg (1743-1828).

 Its members are known by various names, including thunbergias and clockvine.
 Thunbergia on its own usually refers to Thunbergia grandiflora, while Thunbergia alata is often known as black-eyed Susan vine or just black-eyed Susan (not to be confused with other flowers called black-eyed Susan).
 Orange clockvine is the name of Thunbergia gregorii.

 Thunbergias are frequent garden escapes, becoming invasive species; T. grandiflora, T. fragrans, and T. laurifolia are considered weeds in Australia.